 Braces are often a part of the journey to the perfect smile.
 While your child may feel apprehensive about this step, be sure to remind them of how confident they will feel once the braces have worked their magic.
 Many adults report feeling self conscious about crooked teeth, and orthodontic care can help your child avoid that burden later in life.
 Braces can also be an opportunity kids to be creative and express themselves, as many orthodontists offer different colored rubber bands and custom retainer designs.
 Keeping their braces clean will also help them feel more confident during their orthodontic treatment.
 If your child needs further convincing, talk to them about the Harry Potter actors who also had braces!

 Get the Job

 Smiling during job interviews can convey confidence and enthusiasm to potential employers.
-People who feel self conscious about their teeth or suffer from untreated dental problems often struggle to obtain employment because smiling is so important for making a good first impression and customer service.
+People who feel self-conscious about their teeth or suffer from untreated dental problems often struggle to obtain employment because smiling is so important for making a good first impression and customer service.
 When your child grows up, they will be thankful for the time and effort spent caring for their smile.

-At the end of the day, we believe your child’s health and happiness is what matters most.
+At the end of the day, we believe your child’s health and happiness are what matters most.
 Our team of pediatric dentists in Aurora, Denver, and Centennial is here to help your kids grow up with confidence!